 Best practices

-• Use Appropriate Codecs: Choose codecs based on your audience's device and browser support.
+• Choose codecs based on your target audience and browser support requirements.

-• Experiment with CRF Values: Test different CRF settings to find the optimal balance between quality and file size.
+• Test different CRF values to determine the optimal balance between quality and file size.